hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

     $ hyper run -d -v hello:/world busybox ls /world

 The mount is created inside the container's `/world` directory.
-Hyper_ does not support relative paths for mount points inside the container.
+Hyper.sh does not support relative paths for mount points inside the container.

 #### Load data (-v)
 Besides mounting a volume, `-v` also allows to load data from either local computer (where the command is issued) or a URI: